Welcome to our book review of "Boundaries in Marriage" by Henry Cloud and John Townsend!

 For those who don't understand, this is the reason for the failure of the marriage.

 What are boundaries in marriage?
-It is an invisible norm of communication between people, and it is a way of communication that keeps distance in close way.
+It is an invisible norm of communication between people, and it is a way of communication that keeps distance in a close way.
 Boundaries need to be maintained not only between friends and relatives but also between husband and wife.

 An important secret to maintaining a marriage is to always pay attention to the boundaries between yourself and others.
 Many women whose marriages fail, it is precise because they ignore this point that the relationship between husband and wife breaks down.